Caroga/Domoticz-Brel-Plugin/README.md

 ```
   -1:{"o":{"P":15,"A":25},"c":{"P":80,"A":80}}
 ```
 - The first number indicated the Domoticz device ID (idx).
-You can enter "-1" as a fall-back 'default' for ALL devices.
+You can enter "-1" as a fall-back "default" for ALL devices.
 Use "0" (zero) for the virtual All-device.
 - Next there will be an "o" or a "c", indicating the settings will be for either "open" or "close".
 - The open- and close-sets need to have at least one "P" or "A" (or both), to specify the blinds Position and Angle.
 - Position values can be 0-100 (%).
 Angle values can be 0-180 (degrees).